WHAT IS NEW MERCIES MINISTRIES?

 The Food Pantry is available to anyone in need—regardless of age or status.
 Whether it is a one-time or on-going need, Headwaters is eager to extend a helping hand in Christian love.

-From the kitchen at our Wallen Road location, we provide basic food and grocery items, along with some cleaning supplies.
+We provide basic food and grocery items, along with some cleaning supplies.
 (Clothes and furniture items are not available.)

 Hours & Location